conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 > When I want to relax or spend quality time with others, I want to choose, book, and attend a movie that matches my preferences and schedule, so that I feel entertained and confident my plans will go smoothly.

-Within this statement we can identify some core jobs that need to be done:
+Within this statement, we can identify a few things that they are trying to achieve:

-1. **Functional job**: Choose and watch a movie I like at a convenient time and location.
+1. **Functional**: Choose and watch a movie I like at a convenient time and location.
-2. **Emotional job**: Feel entertained, relaxed, or inspired by the movie
+2. **Emotional**: Feel entertained, relaxed, or inspired by the movie
-3. **Emotional job**: Feel confident that my plans will go smoothly
+3. **Emotional**: Feel confident that my plans will go smoothly
-4. **Social job**: Enjoy quality time with friends or family
+4. **Social**: Enjoy quality time with friends or family
-5. **Social job**: Share my experience to connect with others or influence their choices
+5. **Social**: Share my experience to connect with others or influence their choices

-When considering the stages of the journey a user might take to get a job done, it can be useful to consider them in terms of the stages of a [**job map**](https://jobs-to-be-done.com/mapping-the-job-to-be-done-45336427b3bc).
-A job map does not show what the customer is doing (a solution view); rather, it describes what the customer is trying to get done (a needs view).
-We can use each stage of the job map to identify steps that the user might take as part of their journey.
+When considering the stages that a user might take to achieve their goal, it can be useful to consider them in terms of what the user is trying to get done (a needs view).

 ![Movie goer journey](/assets/images/Movie-goer-journey.png)